Bhosalenileshn/ML-Azure-Udacity-Capstone-Project/README.md

 ### Results
 The algorithm with the best performance during the tests was "VotingEnsemble" with a score of 0.9073.

+### Future Work

+1. We may increase the experiment timeout minutes to test more models.
+2. We can include Deep Learning to see if it increases the primary metric. `enable_dnn=True`
+3. We can use compute cluster of higher specification or GPU for faster training.

 **RunDetails**